MeetFika

 Why I built MeetFika

-I’ve spent about fifteen years in people development, most of it at a large academic medical center where the teams are big and the work leaves little room for error.
+I’ve spent fifteen years in people management, most of it at a large academic medical center where the teams are big and the work leaves little room for error.
 I’ve managed people and projects, run onboarding, and coached people both through rough patches and through promotions.
 A handful of them went on to become managers themselves.
 Along the way I built the programs, processes, and tools to make that work repeatable, including the career ladder and promotion path my department still uses.
-Today I lead a team of around twenty, with a hand in the growth of about twenty more.

 Strip away the job titles and it’s mostly the same work: helping someone grow into a role, keeping a team steady when things get hard, and having the regular, honest conversations that move people forward.
 I started as an individual contributor and worked my way up, so I’ve been on both sides of the 1:1.
 I know what a good one feels like.
 I also know how often they turn into just another status update.